levphon/smart-api/README.md

 # Smart-API Work Order System

-The Smart-API Work Order System is a backend management system developed in Go, featuring a decoupled architecture with Gin as the backend framework, and Vue.js and Element UI for the frontend.
-The system aims to efficiently handle work order management, supporting task allocation, execution monitoring, real-time updates, and more.
+The Smart-API Work Order System is a backend management system developed in Go, with a frontend-backend separation architecture.
+It uses the Gin framework for the backend and Vue.js with Element UI for the frontend.
+The system aims to efficiently manage work orders, supporting task assignment, execution monitoring, real-time updates, and more.

 <img align="right" width="320" src="https://github.com/sunwenbo/golang/raw/master/logo.png">